 Herbivore species were categorised as croppers or scrapers according to published diet observations (Froese & Pauly 2018) and observations of feeding behaviours (Green and Bellwood 2009).
 Croppers were defined as species feeding primarily on the epilithial algal matrix (EAM) including detritus, turf algae, and scrapers as species feeding primarily on exposed coral substrate (Choat et al. 2002; Howard Choat et al. 2004) (Table S1).
 By targeting live corals and removing larger portions of reef substrate, large ‘excavating’ scraper species also contribute to coral predation (Doropoulos et al. 2012) and bioerosion (Bellwood et al. 2011) but, because feeding observations did not record scar depth, we include these species in the scraper group and define scraping function as potential area grazed.

 We defined grazing functions separately for each functional group, and used feeding observations to convert UVC biomass estimates into the total grazing potential of croppers and scrapers.
-We used a Bayesian hierarchical modelling framework that estimate species- and genera-level functional rates, which allowed us to estimate grazing rates for UVC species which were not observed in feeding surveys (63).
+We used a Bayesian hierarchical modelling framework that estimates species- and genera-level functional rates, which allowed us to estimate grazing rates for UVC species which were not observed in feeding surveys (63).
 Cropper function was quantified in terms of potential feeding intensity, measured as the total number of bites per minute and derived from a predictive model which accounted for species- and genera-specific bite rates (Eqs.
 1,2)

 Eq.
 1